kagemeka/cp/py/src/atcoder/abc018/c/README.md

 - matrix rotation

 # summary
-- for each square, calc minimum distance to any 'x'
+- for each square, calc minimum manhattan distance to any 'x'

 # code